postlund/pyatv/docs/documentation/documentation.md

 ### Development version

-To try out the latest development verison (a.k.a. `master` on GitHub), you can install with:
+To try out the latest development version (a.k.a. `master` on GitHub), you can install with:

     pip install git+https://github.com/postlund/pyatv.git